 The degree of dilation is measured in centimeters.
 For most of your pregnancy, the cervix will be at zero centimeters, closed and not at all dilated, keeping the baby safe and growing inside.
 During active labor, your health care provider will measure the level of dilation by inserting a gloved finger into your vagina.
 Sometimes dilation is also referred to in “fingers,” based on the manual exam, e.g., “she’s two fingers dilated.”
 One finger is the rough equivalent of one centimeter, but this is a more subjective measure, since finger size varies, especially between male and female examiners.

 The progression of labor is measured by the advancing dilation of the expectant mother’s cervix.
 It’s generally estimated that the cervix will dilate one centimeter during each hour of labor, but this cannot be generalized for every woman or every pregnancy.
-0-4 centimeters dilation is considered early labor, and it’s not uncommon for a woman to be up to 2 centimeters dilated several weeks before giving birth.
-Dilation of 4-7 centimeters occurs during active labor.
-7-10 centimeters is the transition phase (shift from active labor to the final phase, delivery), and when your cervix is at 10 centimeters (about the size of a newborn’s head), it’s considered fully dilated and you’re ready to give birth.
+Between 0-4 centimeters dilation is considered early labor, and it’s not uncommon for a woman to be up to 2 centimeters dilated several weeks before giving birth.
+Dilation of 4-7 centimeters occurs during active labor, and 7-10 centimeters is the transition phase (shift from active labor to the final phase, delivery).
+When your cervix is at 10 centimeters (about the size of a newborn’s head), it’s considered fully dilated, and you’re ready to give birth.